-ANSWER: The word purgatory cannot be found anywhere in the Bible.
+Answer: The word purgatory cannot be found anywhere in the Bible.
 The term itself, which literally means to purge or cleanse, did not come into existence until around 1175 - 1225 A.D. (dictionary.com).

-The Biblical short answer is that the belief in a purgatory is completely void of any serious doctrinal support and did not come from God.
+The belief in purgatory is void of any serious doctrinal support.
+It is not a teaching inspired by God.
 It is a teaching that was first clearly expressed by the Roman Catholic Church as early as the Council of Florence (1431 - 1449 A.D.).

 Purgatory is based on the Catholic (not Biblical) teaching teach that some who sin and repent in this life may still have to undergo, after death, punishments from God for their transgressions.

-The church's doctrinal solution to the problem (which they created) of a "dirty" soul is that it must enter an intermediary state of existence known as purgatory.
+The Catholic Church's doctrinal solution to the problem (which they created) of a "dirty" soul is that it must enter an intermediary state of existence known as purgatory.
 Once there, a person must spend a short but unknown amount of time enduring sufferings in order to be purged from all sin and made spiritually clean.
 It is only after this purging, according to the church, that a person is worthy enough to enter heaven.

-The church defends this teaching by arguing that prayer for the dead is an ancient practice (actually, it is an ancient FALSE practice promulgated by those considered authorities by the church).
+The Catholics defend their teaching by arguing that prayer for the dead is an ancient practice (actually, it is an ancient false practice promulgated by those considered authorities by the church).
 Its practice assumes some of those who have died are in a state of suffering that prayer by the living can somehow lessen.

-Our Savior's sinless sacrifice as the Lamb of God makes possible the COMPLETE and TOTAL cleansing of ALL sins for those who repent (1John 1:7, 9, etc.).
+Our Savior's sinless sacrifice as the Lamb of God makes possible the complete and total cleansing of all sins for those who repent (1John 1:7, 9, etc.).
 In conclusion, the belief in a "middle spiritual state" known as purgatory cannot be supported in the Bible.